openspending/community.openspending.org/resources/eu/export.md

 Fishsubsidy.org

 Similar to FarmSubsidy, FishSubsidy was a website providing detailed data related to payments and recipients of fish subsidies in every EU Member State.
 The website was closed down due to lack of funding.
-However, [related datasets are still available online](https://docs.google.com/spreadsheets/d/1NZ9tc_JN8psXXOhCHmdzsVqhvGWsE7igDf004gHgfgQ/edit?hl=en_US#gid=4) and their T[witter account](https://twitter.com/fishsubsidy) is still active.
-A report of the European Commission from 2012 on investigative journalism estimated that around 40 stories came out from the FishSubsidy data.<sup>[[29]](#ftnt29)</sup>
+However, [related datasets are still available online](https://docs.google.com/spreadsheets/d/1NZ9tc_JN8psXXOhCHmdzsVqhvGWsE7igDf004gHgfgQ/edit?hl=en_US#gid=4) and their [Twitter account](https://twitter.com/fishsubsidy) is still active.
+A report of the European Commission from 2012 on investigative journalism estimated that around 40 stories came out from the FishSubsidy data.[^ftnt29]

 EuFunds